JortdeBokx/NPO-streams/README.md

 *  NPO politiek
 *  NPO Radio 1,2,3,4 webcams

 More chanels could be added later.
-The channels are presented as a HDHomerun, which is a commonly used cable tv rebroadcaster for which Emby and Plex have nice support.
+The channels are retransmitted as if they came from an HDHomerun, which is a commonly used cable tv rebroadcaster for which Emby and Plex have good support.

 ## Installation
 I recommend using pipenv to install the required dependencies;